joblib/joblib/doc/persistence.rst

 Persistence in file objects
 ===========================

-Instead of filenames, `dump` and `load` functions also accept file objects:
+Instead of filenames, :func:`joblib.dump` and :func:`joblib.load` functions also accept file objects:

   >>> with open(filename, 'wb') as fo:  # doctest: +ELLIPSIS
   ...    joblib.dump(to_persist, fo)